zakrot/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.5.7 =
+* [Note] Browscap, the third party database we use to detect user agents, has more than doubled its size in the last few months (which is great: it means the project is actively maintained).
+In some cases, this was causing WP SlimStat to exceed the maximum amount of memory assigned to PHP.
+By breaking the database into multiple files, we were able to lower the plugin's peak memory usage from 20 to 2 MB.
+Enjoy!
+* [Fix] Delete ALL data under Maintenance tab was not working (thank you, [Ronan](http://wordpress.org/support/topic/maintence-question))
+* [Fix] No more PHP memory issues (thank you, [Roquefort](http://wordpress.org/support/topic/slimstat-causes-consistent-404s-on-my-site))
+* [Fix] Visitors had some empty reports (thank you, [psn](http://wordpress.org/support/topic/some-empty-report-in-visitors-page))

 = 3.5.6 =
 * [Note] Do you have WP MU and would like to get reports for your entire (small) network?
 We're finally working on something that might make you happy :)